Subcribe

 Convenient and efficient public transportation

 In 2019, Tartu implemented a popular bike-sharing program called Smart Bike Share.
 Since its launch, users have taken over 2.5 million trips and biked a total of more than 6.6 million kilometers.
-If the weather isn’t great for biking, then you can catch a bus, which also happens to be a green option thanks to the use of locally produced biofuel.
+If the weather isn’t great for biking, you can catch a bus, which also happens to be a green option thanks to locally produced biofuel.
 Because of the city’s compact size and efficient public transit system, you can get to most major sites of interest in 15 minutes.

 Sustainable shopping in a lively hipster hub